 5.92.070 Tattoo parlor manager, employee and independent contractor licenses.

-- (1) No person shall work as a manager, employee or independent contractor at a tattoo parlor without a manager, employee or independent contractor license from the city.
+(1) No person shall work as a manager, employee or independent contractor at a tattoo parlor without a manager, employee or independent contractor license from the city.
 Each applicant for a license shall complete an application on forms provided by the city containing the information identified below.
 A nonrefundable application fee of \$100.00 shall accompany the application for a manager or assistant manager.
-A nonrefundable fee of \$25.00 shall accompany the application for an employee or independent contractor.
+A nonrefundable fee of \$25.00 shall accompany the application for a population for an employee or independent contractor.
 A copy of the application shall be provided to the police department for its review, investigation and recommendation.
-All applications shall be signed by the applicant and certified to be true under penalty of perjury.
-Each license application shall require the following information: - (a) The applicant's name, home address, home telephone number, date and place of birth, fingerprints taken by Marysville police department employees, and Social Security number. - (b) The name and address of each business at which the applicant intends to work. - (c) Documentation that the applicant has attained the age of 18 years.
-Any two of the following shall be accepted as documentation of age: - (i) A motor vehicle operator's license issued by any state bearing the applicant's photograph and date of birth; - (ii) A state-issued identification card bearing the applicant's photograph and date of birth; - (iii) An official passport issued by the United States of America; - (iv) An immigration card issued by the United States of America; or - (v) Any other identification that the city determines to be acceptable. - (d) A complete statement of all convictions of the applicant for any misdemeanor or felony violations in this or any other city, county, or state within five years immediately preceding the date of the application, except parking violations or minor traffic infractions.
+All applications shall be signed by the applicant and cortified to be true under penalty of perjury.
+Each license application shall require the following information:

+(a) The applicant's name, home address, home telephone number, date and place of birth, fingerprints taken by Marysville police department employees, and Social Security number.

+(b) The name and address of each business at which the applicant intends to work.

+(c) Documentation that the applicant has attained the age of 18 years.
+Any two of the following shall be accepted as documentation of age:

+(i) A motor vehicle operator's license issued by any state bearing the applicant's photograph and date of birth;

+(ii) A state-issued identification card bearing the applicant's photograph and date of birth;

+(v) Any other identification that the city determines to be acceptable.

+(d) A complete statement of all convictions of the applicant for any misdemeanor or felony violations in this or any other city, county, or state within five years immediately